 Art is a medium for engaging with our environment, be it natural or built.
-Artists are addressing environmental
+Artists are addressing environmental challenges through their work using it as a tool for action.

 ECONOMIC IMPACTS OF THE ARTS

 Arts and culture are big business for King County.
 They create jobs, drive spending in local businesses, and generate tax revenue, all while contributing to a high-quality of life that brings people to live and locate their businesses here.